Water, Drainage and Ventilation

 In rural buildings where use is not heavy and where space allows, you may be able to consider a trench arch system, which can avoid deep excavation and complex drainage.
-You can find information about our recommendations for considering trench arch systems and the impact these systems can have on archaeological remains in churchyards.

-This includes the following points:
+These include the following points:

 - If you are considering a trench arch system, we recommend you undertake an archaeological assessment of the potential of the churchyard at an early stage.
 This will ensure that you can take the information it reveals into account when developing the specification.